umbraco/Umbraco-Code/README.md

 ### Volatile

 Allows for classes, methods, members, interfaces, enums and attributes to be marked as volatile with an attribute.
-Reources marked with volatile, or from a class marked as volatile, will throw an error and fail to compile.
+Resources marked with volatile, or from a class marked as volatile, will throw an error and fail to compile.
 The error can be suppressed to a warning with the assembly level attribute UmbracoSuppressVolatileAttribute.

-This is intented to be used for resources that were previously marked as internal, typically because the may break in the future, but are still useful in some aspect, typically testing where it doesn't matter if a method breaks.
+This is intended to be used for resources that were previously marked as internal, typically because the may break in the future, but are still useful in some aspect, typically testing where it doesn't matter if a method breaks.

 Marking a method as volatile looks like this:
 ~~~c#
     public class DemoClass
     {